How To Deeply Perform Arati

-There are two processes of deity worship.
-One is called bhava-marga (the path of spontaneous devotion or raganuga-bhakti) and the other is called arcana-marga (the pathe of formal scriptural rules and regulations, or vaidhi-bhakti).
+There are two processes of Deity worship.
+One is called bhava-marga (the path of spontaneous devotion or raganuga-bhakti) and the other is called arcana-marga (the path of formal scriptural rules and regulations, or vaidhi-bhakti).
 Arcana-marga has existed since ancient times.
-Sri Caitanya Mahaprabhu came especially to give bhava-marga, but He taught those who arenot yet qualified to follow vaidhi-bhakti – and in vaidhi-bhakti arcana is also to be done.
+Sri Caitanya Mahaprabhu came especially to give bhava-marga, but He taught those who are not yet qualified to follow vaidhi-bhakti – and in vaidhi-bhakti arcana is also to be done.

 Do you remember the kirtana: "Jaya jaya radha-krsna yugala milana"?
 Radha and Krsna are the divine couple there.
-"Arati koroye lalitadi sakhi-gana" You should see who is doing arati ? it is Lalita.
-Lalita is performing the arati; Visakha is behind her, waving a camara and also doing kirtana along with all the sakhis.
+"Arati koroye lalitadi sakhi-gana" You should see who is doing arati – it is Srimati Lalita-devi.
+Lalita-devi is performing the arati; Srimati Visakha-devi is behind her, waving a camara and also performing kirtana along with all the sakhis.
 Tungavidya is playing mrdanga, Citra or someone else is playing karatalas, someone is playing a vina, and thousands of very beautiful sakhis are standing there.